-After a short but well-earned break for thinking, after the amazing experience our team had at the Decoded Fashion Pitch, with XShüu Technologies and Askourt in the final selection, it’s finally time, to sum up, and discuss a bit about #DFMilan 2016.
+After the amazing experience we had at the Decoded Fashion Pitch, with XShüu Technologies and Askourt in the final selection, it’s time to discuss about #DFMilan 2016.

 The Decoded Fashion’s event has reached its fourth edition in Italy, in partnership with E-Pitti, and we can say it has been a success.
 One of the most important gatherings in the worlds of fashion and technology, the Milan happening has really been many places into just one venue.